Bill Nass: Chuo Kwa Chuo By Nenga

 Chuo Kwa Chuo is a youth-focused initiative launched by Bill Nass in 2024.
 It involved touring universities and colleges across Tanzania with a mix of live performances, talent competitions, and educational discussions on issues like mental health and entrepreneurship.
 The project aimed to empower students, promote local talent, and merge music with learning.
 While it was widely praised, one incident at TIA Dar es Salaam sparked online debate, leading Bill Nass to issue a public apology.
 Overall, Chuo Kwa Chuo has been recognized as a creative platform connecting music, culture, and youth empowerment.

 Personal life

 In 2018, Lyimo and his wife Nandy, were shortly detained by the Tanzanian authorities for sharing what was considered as indecent online content.

 Lyimo proposed to Nandy early in 2020 on a live TV show.

-The couple's journey has been one of love and partnership.
-They officially tied the knot in 2022 in an exquisite wedding attended by close friends and family.
+They officially tied the knot in 2022 in a wedding attended by close friends and family.
 Since then, they have been open about their relationship and their desire to build a strong, loving family.
 In 2024, there were rumours about the couple expecting a second child.
 As of 2025, they are publicly known to have one child.